How to write Markdown and prepare your environment (with VSCode)

 # It's a little late, but let's summarize Markdown

-This article I'm currently writing is the same as the one I'm using Markdown for.
+This article I'm writing right now is the same as it was in Markdown.

-When you title a document in Word, you have to decide whether to center the title or how many margins to add, but with Markdown, you can be free from all those worries.
+When you title a document in Word, you have to worry each time about whether to center the title, how many characters to add as a margin, etc., but with Markdown, you're instantly freed from all those worries.

 Once you've written the title, the next step is to write the content.